Close Menu

 Total earnings, including those above the Social Security taxable maximum, determine your average current earnings.

-The intent of the offset provision is to ensure that the combined benefits from workers’ compensation and Social Security are not excessive.
+The intent of the offset rule is to ensure that the combined benefits from workers’ compensation and Social Security are not excessive.
 Benefits for a worker’s spouse or children are offset before the offset applies to the worker’s benefit.

-Under the 1965 law, the Social Security benefit will not offset if the state workers’ compensation law provides for a reverse offset (a reduction of the workers’ compensation benefit of a worker also receiving Disability Insurance).
+Under the 1965 law, the Social Security benefit will not offset if the state workers’ compensation law provides for a reverse offset (a reduction of the workers’ compensation benefit of a worker also getting Disability Insurance).

 REPORT ANY CHANGES IN WORKERS’ COMPENSATION PAYMENTS

 The SSA has different formulas to calculate your average current earnings.
 Which formula they use depends on your specific circumstances.
 Contact the SSA for information about how they calculate your average current earnings.
 You can reach them online at the SSA website.
-If there is a change in the amount of your other monthly payment, or if those benefits stop, let us know.
+If there is a change in the amount of your other monthly payment, or if those benefits stop, then let us know.

 If the amount of your workers’ compensation or other public disability payment increases or decreases, then contact the SSA.
 Any change in the amount of these benefits may affect the amount of your Social Security benefits.

-If you get a lump sum workers’ compensation or other disability payment in addition to, or instead of a monthly benefit, the amount of the Social Security benefits you and your family receive may change.
+If you get a lump sum workers’ compensation or other SSD payment in addition to, or instead of a monthly benefit, the amount of the Social Security benefits you and your family receive may change.
 Let the SSA know right away if you receive a lump sum disability payment.

 LUMP-SUM WORKERS’ COMPENSATION BENEFIT

 The offset rate should be in the language of your lump sum workers’ compensation settlement.
 Typically, what is the best offset for you is when the benefit rate is based on your projected life expectancy.
-If not (or if Social Security determines the rate is unreasonable), the agency will use other methods to calculate the figure.
+If not (or if Social Security determines the rate is not reasonable), the agency will use other methods to calculate the figure.

 For example, the rate can be based on your periodic workers’ compensation payment before the settlement, if you were getting one.
 Likewise, the calculation can use your wages before your injury or before you became ill.
 Similarly, it is possible for the SSA to use the legally set maximum workers’ compensation rate in your state.